412-ChrisP/EasyShop/README.md

 ## Thanks

 - Thank you to [Raymond Maroun] for continuous support and guidance.
-- Year Up Program: For providing resources and an environment to develop this project.
 - A special thanks to all teammates for their dedication and teamwork.